The NHS workers who have died during the coronavirus outbreak

 – Julie Omar, nurse

-Aged 52, the trauma and orthopaedics nurse at Redditch’s Alexandra Hospital, in Worcestershire, died at home while self-isolating with symptoms on Friday morning.
+Aged 52, the trauma and orthopaedics nurse at Redditch’s Alexandra Hospital, in Worcestershire, died at home while self-isolating with symptoms on April 10.

 – Amor Gatinao, nurse